 Cozy little vegetarian restaurant located in a park offering mixed Asian and international cuisine.
 Really nice atmosphere with very tasty food!

 I came to this little vegan gem just about 5 minutes before it closed but I’m so glad I didn’t miss it.
 It’s a great little cafe on the first floor with a eco-friendly – fair fashion store on the ground floor.
 The lovely staff went out of his way to improvise some delicious food as he ran out of a lot of ingredients already since it was the end of the day but it was still so tasty!
 It’s a super cozy place offering delicious vegan wraps, kombucha, cakes, salads, soups, quiche and so much more.
 I have no idea how they make that quiche but it was the best damn quiche I’ve ever had in my life! they also really ace the salads at this place!
 This would definitely be one of my regulars if I’d live in Lisbon.
 It also has a great atmosphere and is the perfect little vegan cafe to get some work done while munching on some amazing food!

-Yummy gelateria with a few vegan options!
+Great options for vegan ice cream to cool down during those hot days in the city!
+Scopp ‘n Dough is a relatively new place that comes highly recommended by local vegans so make sure to check it out when you’re in the area!
 I think Amorino is an international chain with a few stores in Lisbon.
 They make the ice cream in a flower shape and usually serve it with a macaron on top but unfortunately that is not vegan.
 The dark chocolate, strawberry and passionfruit were super tasty though!